-Wanna give it a whirl?
-Give any wall in your home a little more character and increase the chic factor with this super easy DIY.
-My supplies included: a 21″ x 10.75″ stencil, a pouncer style natural bristle paintbrush, blue painter’s tape, and grey chalk paint.
+Supplies include: 21″ x 10.75″ stencil, pouncer style natural bristle paintbrush, blue painter’s tape, and grey chalk paint.

-I started the project using Annie Sloan’s Paris Grey but underestimated the amount of paint I would require!
-Since I didn’t want to put the project on hold, I successfully mixed up my own, and it matched beautifully.
-(I have made my own chalk paint many times, so if you have ever wondered how to make chalk paint, you’ll learn that today too!)
+I started the project with Annie Sloan Paris Grey but underestimated the amount of paint required!
+Since I didn’t want to stop stenciling, I successfully mixed my own.
+It matched beautifully!
+(I have made chalk paint many times, so if you have ever wanted to learn how to make chalk paint, read on!)

 Supplies: French Script Stenciled Wall

-The description from Stencil Stash describes the stencil this way: “Taken from an old letter between friends, the text is only partially legible to add an evocative feel to your projects.
+The stencil’s description from Stencil Stash notes: “Taken from an old letter between friends, the text is only partially legible to add an evocative feel to your projects.
 Perfect for furniture, fabric, crafts and home decor.”

-Repeating the stencil on such a large expanse meant reusing the stencil many times, causing the paint to build up on the stencil.
-While the mylar stencil cleans up easily with soap and water, it’s a smart idea to buy multiples of the stencil to minimize the amount of pauses in the process for cleaning!
+Repeating the stencil on a large expanse meant reusing the stencil many times and paint build up on the stencil.
+While this mylar stencil cleans up easily with soap and water, it’s helpful to buy multiples of the stencil to minimize the labor and pauses to clean the stencil.

 The size of the XL size stencil I used is 21″ by 10.75″.

 I used a pouncer paintbrush like this one for the project, and I liked being able to vary the pressure as I pounced.
-This helped me achieve a script look which seems faded in some areas and darker in others.
-This look also meant I could stencil imperfectly since I wasn’t going for uniformity or consistency.
+This helped me achieve a script look: faded in some areas, darker in others.
+This look also allowed me to stencil imperfectly since I was going for authentic, aged, hand lettering.

-I have used stencil brushes like these (below) as well, and they work well.
-However, for a project like my wall which took many hours, my more ergonomic paintbrush with the better hand-feel came in handy since it can be tiring.
+I have used stencil brushes like the ones below as well, and they work well.
+However, for a project like my wall which took many hours, a more ergonomic paintbrush with good hand-feel came in handy.

-This is the tape I use to hold my stencil in place.
+This is the tape used to hold my stencil in place.